 -Vanport was once home to several pottery factories and brickyards.

--During World War II, Curtiss-Wright brought their huge airplane propeller plant to Vanport.
-Van Buren Homes and Tamaqui Village were originally built to house the plant workers.
+-During World War II, Curtiss-Wright brought its huge airplane propeller plant to Vanport.
+Van Buren Homes and Tamaqui Village were built to house the plant workers.

 -The advent of the Beaver Valley Expressway and the Vanport Bridge over the Ohio River changed Vanport greatly in the 1960’s offering residents and businesses easy access to highway transportation.

 -Vanport joins Beaver, Bridgewater and Brighton Township in the Beaver Area School District.